THE SOUTH CHINA SEA DISPUTE

-5. Does Permanent Court of Arbitration have jurisdiction over this case?
+5. Does the Permanent Court of Arbitration have jurisdiction over this case?

 Decision of Permanent Court of Arbitration:-

-1. While answering to the question of jurisdiction, the tribunal said that since both the states are parties under the UNCLOS therefore, this Tribunal has jurisdiction.
+1. While answering the question of jurisdiction, the tribunal said that since both states are parties under the UNCLOS therefore, this Tribunal has jurisdiction.

 2. While answering to China’s historical claims on the South China Sea, the Tribunal noted that there is evidence that Chinese navigators and fishermen, as well as those of other States, had historically made use of the islands in the South China Sea. the Tribunal considered that prior to the Convention, the waters of the South China Sea beyond the territorial sea were legally part of the high seas (open ocean, especially that not within any country’s jurisdiction), in which vessels from any State could freely navigate and fish.
 Therefore, the Tribunal ruled that there was no evidence that China had historically exercised exclusive control over the waters of the South China Sea or prevented other States from exploiting their resources.
 Also, the Tribunal concluded that, as between the Philippines and China, there was no legal basis for China to claim historic rights to resources, in excess of the rights provided for by the Convention, within the sea areas falling within the ‘nine-dash line’.